Teaching Documents, Lecture Notes and Tutorials /

 Forest Products Laboratory, Madison, WI, U.S. Department of Agriculture: Wood handbook: wood as an engineering material.
 About the characteristics and availability of commercially important woods, the structure, physical properties and moisture relations of wood, the mechanical properties of wood, etc. Available in PDF.

-Wayne´s World, Palomar University, CA: The Anatomy of Wood.
+The Anatomy Of Wood.
 Easy to understand website, general macroscopic and microscopic features.

 !
 Elisabeth A. Wheeler, Department of Wood and Paper Science, North Carolina State University: Wood Anatomy and Properties, Lecture Syllabus: Fall 2000.
 PDF files.